 Within the customization options, locate Typography -> Default typography, which will display various text elements like headings and paragraphs.

-Select the specific element you wish to style.
+Select the specific element you wish to style and choose appropriate font names for HTML from the available dropdown options.
 Then, head to the Font family tab and use the dropdown menu to make your font selection.

 After you’ve made your font selection, you can further customize the weight, style, font size, and colour attributes while observing real-time updates.